The Great Financial Crisis was Triggered by a Series of Unrelated Factors

 - No penalty if their deals went bad long-term

-Some managers got paid by volume, rather than by performance
+Some managers got paid by volume, rather than performance

 Bad governance in Insurance Companies